-I don’t know about you, but when I’m on a road trip, we don’t spend a lot of time in or money on hotels.
+I don't know about you, but when I'm on a road trip, we don't spend a lot of time in or money on hotels.
 It just not worth it.
-This El Paso to Phoenix road trip was no exception.
+Our drive from El Paso to Phoenix was no exception.

 - Hotel Indigo (El Paso) - The Hotel Indigo is conveniently located in downtown El Paso.
 It's the perfect base for exploring everything there is to do and see downtown, and the rooms are chic, yet cozy.
 Plan to spend some time on the rooftop deck, either to grab a swim, cocktail, or a bite to eat ... or all three!

 A few other tips for your El Paso to Phoenix road trip:

 - Border Patrol: We followed I-10 and I-17 for our trip.
 Much of this drive follows the border with Mexico, and along the way, we passed through two Border Patrol stations.
 We were waved through quickly in both cases (of course, we are white, and I can imagine anyone who appears to be Latino might have a different experience these days).

 - Crossing the Border: If you do want to cross the border into Mexico, you'll need a passport.
 In El Paso, you can walk across a bridge into Juarez.
 Again, prepare for extra scrutiny ... one man we talked to said he used to make the trip in 30 minutes, but these days it was taking about 45 minutes.

 - Terrain: The landscape varied greatly on our trip from flat valley to high mountains.
 It is very dry in the southwest for most of the year, so make sure to pack plenty of food and water if you plan any hiking or outdoor activities.